Dick Durbin: Saudi Arabia

 In March 2019, Durbin was one of 10 Democratic senators to sign a letter to Salman of Saudi Arabia requesting the release of human rights lawyer Waleed Abu al-Khair and writer Raif Badawi, women's rights activists Loujain al-Hathloul and Samar Badawi, and Dr. Walid Fitaih.
 The senators wrote, "Not only have reputable international organizations detailed the arbitrary detention of peaceful activists and dissidents without trial for long periods, but the systematic discrimination against women, religious minorities and mistreatment of migrant workers and others has also been well-documented."

-Israel-Palestine

-In his 1982 campaign, Durbin benefited from donations by pro-Israel groups, especially AIPAC, that opposed Paul Findley's advocacy on behalf of the Palestine Liberation Organization in the year before the election.

-In 2019, Durbin co-signed a Senate resolution affirming support for a two-state solution and opposition to a proposed Israeli annexation of the West Bank.
-In November 2023, Durbin was the first U.S. senator to call for a ceasefire in the Gaza war.

-In January 2024, Durbin voted against a resolution proposed by Senator Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
-The proposal was defeated, 72 to 11.
-In March 2024, Durbin urged the Biden administration to recognize a "nonmilitarized" Palestinian state after the end of the war in Gaza.
-In April 2025, Durbin voted for a pair of resolutions Sanders proposed to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
-The proposals were defeated, 82 to 15.

-Drone warfare

-In April 2013, Durbin chaired a hearing in the Senate Judiciary Subcommittee on the Constitution, Civil Rights and Human Rights about the moral, legal and constitutional issues surrounding targeted killings and the use of drones.
-Durbin said, "Many in the national security community are concerned that we may undermine our counterterrorism efforts if we do not carefully measure the benefits and costs of targeted killing."

 Military deployment in US cities

 In September 2025, Durbin called on the Senate Judiciary Committee to hold a hearing on President Trump's statement regarding the use of the US military in cities like Chicago.
 In a letter to the Chairman of the Judiciary Committee, Durbin wrote that military personnel are trained primarily for war, not community policing or safeguarding civil liberties.
 He alleged that such use of military personnel was unlawful and would endanger American communities.